It's time for Family Weekend in Oxford, Ohio!

 Where: You're Fired (6 N. Beech St.)

 Take a load off and sit in the cozy, colorful space of the paint-your-own-pottery studio, You're Fired.
 With walls lined with pottery pieces just waiting to be painted, there will be something for every member of your family to choose from.
-We're talking plates, mugs, animal figurines, and pumpkins ('tis the season, after all).
+We're talking plates, mugs, animal figurines, and pumpkins ('tis the season, after all, be aware of supply chain disruptions).
 If you have a large group make sure to call ahead and reserve a table!
+Miami students and families will have ½ price studio fees.

 Click here for our other blog post which includes activities and locations like the community park, disc golf, bowling, and more.